demisto/content/Packs/FeedCyrenThreatInDepth/Scripts/CyrenThreatInDepthRandomHunt/README.md

 The main query parameters for the resulting, internal indicator query are:

-* seen for the first time by the feed source within the last 7 days
+* Seen for the first time by the feed source within the last 7 days.
-* no investigation on it yet
+* No investigation on it yet.
-* must have relationships to other indicators
+* Must have relationships to other indicators.

 ## Script Data
 ---